 Should I Buy Legal Tender Gold and Silver Coins?

 So overall we’d say don’t pay too much attention to the face value or legal tender value of a coin.

-We’ve got various coins available for sale.
-Check out our order page for prices.
-Let us know if a coin you like isn’t on there.
+Check out our order page for prices or phone 0800 888 465.
+Also please let us know if a coin you like isn’t on there.

 Editors Note: This article was first published on 9 August 2017.
-Updated 11 February 2019 to include new links and current gold maple coin deal.
+Last updated 10 November 2020 to include the question from Bronwyn.